-- 1. AT A DISADVANTAGE WITH RESPECT TO EMPLOYMENT shall have the definition given in s.
-360-01-2. - 2.
-DEPARTMENT means department of city development. - 3.
-DIRECT FINANCIAL ASSISTANCE means the cash value of below-market land sales, any direct subsidies to developers and city expenditures for improvements, with a combined value of \$1 million or more, targeted specifically to a development.
+1. DEPARTMENT means department of city development.

+2. DIRECT FINANCIAL ASSISTANCE means the value of below-market land sales, any direct subsidies to developers and city expenditures for private improvements, with a combined value of \$1 million or more, as determined by the commissioner of the department, targeted specifically to a project.
 It includes the value of tax increment financing and below-market-rate loans provided by the city.

-Money allocated for environmental remediation, money allocated for the purchase of easements for or the construction of the riverwalk, or money allocated for public infrastructure improvements shall not be included in any calculation made pursuant to this definition. - 4.
-UNEMPLOYED means that the resident has worked less than 1200 hours in the preceding 12 months or has not worked in the preceding 30 days.
-A resident shall continue to qualify as unemployed for 5 years from the date he or she first participated in a contract under this chapter.
-If a resident becomes an apprentice for a city contractor or becomes a member of any verifiable training program as determined by the department of public works immediately after or in the course of performing on a particular city contract, he or she shall continue to qualify as unemployed for a period not exceeding 5 years from the date the person became an apprentice or member of such training program.
+3. UNEMPLOYED OR UNDEREMPLOYED means that the resident has worked less than 1200 hours in the preceding 12 months or has not worked in the preceding 30 days or, regardless of employment status, has household income at or below the federal poverty guidelines as adjusted by the Wisconsin department of public instruction to define eligibility for reduced lunch in public schools.
+A resident shall continue to qualify as unemployed or underemployed for 5 years from the date he or she first participated in a construction contract.
+If a resident becomes an apprentice for a contractor or becomes a participant in an on-the-job training program as determined by the city immediately after or in the course of performing on a particular construction contract, he or she shall continue to qualify as unemployed or underemployed for a period not exceeding 5 years from the date the person became an apprentice or participant in such on-the-job training program.

 355-3.
 Requirements for Projects Receiving Direct Financial Assistance.
-All persons or entities receiving direct financial assistance shall comply with this chapter.
+All persons or entities receiving direct financial assistance for projects approved after the effective date of this ordinance [city clerk to insert date] shall comply with this chapter in the implementation of such projects.